geek-cookbook/geek-cookbook/manuscript/recipes/paperless.md

 ```
 You'll notice that there are several items under "services" in this stack.
 Let's take a look at what each one does:

-* PostgreSQL - Database engine to store metadata for all the documents. [^1]
+* broker - Redis server that other services use to share data
+* webserver - The UI that you will use to add and view documents, edit document metadata, and configure the application settings.
-* Gotenburg - Tool that facilitates converting MS Office documents, HTML, Markdown and other document types to PDF
+* gotenburg - Tool that facilitates converting MS Office documents, HTML, Markdown and other document types to PDF
-* Tika - The OCR engine that extracts text from image-only documents
+* tika - The OCR engine that extracts text from image-only documents
-* Broker - Redis server that other services use to share data
+* db - PostgreSQL database engine to store metadata for all the documents. [^1]
+* db-backup - Service to dump the PostgreSQL database to a backup file on disk once per day

 ## Serving